tektoncd/community/teps/0025-hermekton.md

 ### Goals

-* Allow Task authors to indicate that their Task can/should be run hermetically
+* Allow Task authors to indicate Steps that can/should be run hermetically
-* Allow TaskRun authors to designate particular runs to run hermetically
-* Allow Pipeline authors to designate that parts or all of a pipeline can/should be run hermetically
+* Allow TaskRun authors to indicate Steps that can/should be run hermetically
-* Allow PipelineRun authors to designate particular runs to run hermetically
-* Allow post-build auditing to show clearly which *Runs were run hermetically
+* Allow post-build auditing to show clearly which Steps were run hermetically

 ### Non-Goals

 * Strict sandboxing for untrusted code.
-The goal of this TEP is to run builds in hermetic environments.
+The goal of this TEP is to enable running Steps in hermetic environments.
 This option should not be used to run otherwise untrusted code without another level of sandboxing.

 ## Requirements